String Submodular Functions with Curvature Constraints: Applications

 \subsection{Strategies for Accomplishing Tasks}

 Consider an objective function of the following form:

 We can interpret this objective function as follows.
 We have $n$ subtasks, and by choosing action $a_j$ at stage $j$ there is a probability $p_i^j(a_j)$ of accomplishing the $i$th subtask.
 Therefore, the objective function is the expected fraction of subtasks that are accomplished after performing $(a_1,\ldots, a_k)$.
-Suppose that $p_i^j$ is independent of $j$ for all $i$; i.e., the probability of accomplishing the $i$th subtask by choosing an action does not depend on the stage at which the action is chosen.
-Then, it is obvious that the objective function does not depend on the order of actions.
+A special case of this problem has been studied in \cite{streeter2008online}, where $p_i^j(a_j)$ only depends on $a_j$ the time $t_j$ invested in stage $j$.
+It is shown there that if $p_i^j(a_j)$ is a non-decreasing function of $t_j$ for all $i$ and $a_j$, then the greedy strategy achieves at least $(1-e^{-1})$-approximation to the optimal strategy.
+We will reinvestigate the general case \eqref{app1} using the aforementioned notions of curvature and string-matroid.
+Note that if $p_i^j$ is independent of $j$ for all $i$; i.e., the probability of accomplishing the $i$th subtask by choosing an action does not depend on the stage at which the action is chosen, then it is obvious that the objective function does not depend on the order of actions.
 In this special case, the objective function is a submodular set function and therefore the greedy strategy achieves at least a $(1-e^{-1})$-approximation of the optimal strategy.
-Moreover, it turns out that this special case is closely related to several previously studied problems, such as min-sum set cover \cite{feige2004approximating}, pipelined set cover \cite{munagala2005pipelined}, social network influence \cite{kempe2005influential}, and coverage-aware self scheduling in sensor networks \cite{lu2003coverage}.
+Moreover, this special case is closely related to several previously studied problems, such as min-sum set cover \cite{feige2004approximating}, pipelined set cover \cite{munagala2005pipelined}, social network influence \cite{kempe2005influential}, and coverage-aware self scheduling in sensor networks \cite{lu2003coverage}.
 In this paper, we generalize the special case to the situation where $p_i^j$ depends on $j$.
-Applications of this generalization include advising campaign for political voting, etc. Without loss of generality, we will consider the special case where $n=1$ (our analysis easily generalizes to arbitrary $n$).
+Applications of this generalization include designing campaign strategy for political voting and scheduling problems in control literature~\cite{tacScheduling}.
+Without loss of generality, we will consider the special case where $n=1$ (our analysis easily generalizes to arbitrary $n$).
 In this case, we have

 For each $a\in \bbA$, we assume that $p^j(a)$ takes values in $[L(a),U(a)]$, where $0<L(a)<U(a)<1$.
 Moreover, let